nicklhw/vault-replication-docker/README.md

 5. Run `make tf-apply` to create the KV and PKI mounts using Terraform.
 6. Run `make promote-dr-c2` to promote vault_c2 as DR primary.
-The promotion script pauses the containers for vault_c1 and updates haproxy configuration to point to vault_c2 as the primary cluster, remember to roll back these changes if you want to rebuild the environemnt from scratch.
+The promotion script pauses the containers for vault_c1 and updates haproxy configuration to point to vault_c2 as the primary cluster, remember to roll back these changes if you want to rebuild the environment from scratch.
 7. Run `make rep-status` to view replication status of all clusters.
 8. Run `make demote-primary-c1` to unpause vault_c1 containers and demote the vault_c1 cluster to a DR secondary to vault_c2.
 9. Run `make failback-c1` to failback vault_c1 as DR primary and demote vault_c2 as DR secondary.